 Not Engaging/Toxic Engagement

-Formally trained artists are proud of their education.
-Self-taught artists are loud & proud of what they are able to do without ALL THAT.
-Still, there is one thing that anyone, no matter their educational background – not engaging with their following.
+There is one thing that many lack no matter the following is the lack of communicating.
 You may have many eyes on your work but only a few compliment or share their feedback with you.
 Those few can turn into hundreds in time but it all starts with having a conversation.
 Even those who have a large following may lack in this area too but differently.
 There are ALOT of artists with a big following because they will only engage with ‘the chosen few’.
 The lack of communication between you and your following shouldn’t be a task UNLESS that the aim.
 But everyone can’t sell their art without an identity attached like Banksy.

 Some people even mustard up enough courage to criticize you.
 Social media has made everyone think that they know everything because they obtain a degree of some sort.
 I mean that’s nice and all but when did that give ANYONE the right to criticizes anything?
 I really think some believe that a piece of paper gives them the right to act like the assholes their professors once were, but I digress.